 Both of those rides came on horses trained by Paul Nicholls, who is second place in the trainers record with three wins when he won with the Bryony Frost ridden Frodon in 2019.
 This was even more significant as Frost became the first ever woman to win a Grade 1 race at the Cheltenham Festival when she rode home on the seven year old, even more astonishing when you consider she beat the favourite Footpad ridden by the record race winner Ruby Walsh, trained by record festival race winner Willie Mullins.

 There are several trainers to win the race twice.
-We’ll stick with the jockeys for now, though, and Tony McCoy is the other one to have picked up more than one win in the race.
+We’ll stick with the jockeys for now, though, and Tony McCoy and Paul Townend are the other ones to have picked up more than one win in the race.
 What makes McCoy’s wins even more impressive is that he is the only jockey to have won back-to-back races with the same horse.
 The first win for McCoy and Albertas Run came in 2010 and then again in 2011, thanks to the training of Jonjo O’Neill.
 McCoy completed his hat-trick in 2015, the same year that he decided to retire from the sport.
 That was on a horse trained by Alan King who is one of just three trainers to have only won the race once; the other two are Colin Tizzard and Nigel Twiston-Davies.

 CBO Rating | 8/10

 As mentioned at the start, the Stayers’ Hurdle is unquestionably the premier race of the day.
 The Ryanair Chase has plenty to recommend it, however, not least of which is the fact that winners often go on to be competitive in the Gold Cup at future festivals.
 The 2013 winner Cue Card, for example, was in line to challenge for the trophy in 2016 only to take a heavy hall three from home.
 He would have followed in the footsteps of the 2009 winner, Imperial Commander, who went on to win the Gold Cup the following year.